Today I’m sharing 5 tips for transitioning to a healthier diet, PLUS my recipe for healthier Mashed Potatoes!

-For a couple of weeks he would feed me olives, insisting (in a friendly way) that I try one.
+For a couple of weeks he would feed me olives, insisting (in a friendly way – we were dating after all) that I try one.
 Now, olives are one of my favorite foods!
 I love black olives, green olives, kalamata olives, you name it, I’ll eat it.

 3. Have an open mind.This tip sort of goes with what I was saying before.
 Often, we don’t try new things because they are different.
 Let’s say I make a dish of Pecan Patties with a brown gravy.
 You might think, “Ooh, weird!”
 And then never give them a try.
 Pecan Patties don’t taste like ground beef.
 But they do taste good!